two-first-names/cv/index.md

 - Responsible for features and consulting with product owners on details.
 - Working in an agile team following TDD principles and a user-first approach to service design.
 - Following the GDS Service Standard and working to bring the project from Private Beta onwards to Live.
+- Taking the time and care to ensure all content is accessible and working along side UX Designers to ensure content follows GDS guidelines.

 `March 2020 - Present`
 __Software Engineer - Made Tech__